-- about 5 ounces/150 grams salad leaves I used a pre-washed mixed bag
+- 5 ounces salad leaves I used a pre-washed mixed bag

-- 2 to 3 tablespoons cooked sweetcorn canned or fresh
+- 2-3 tablespoons cooked sweetcorn canned or fresh

-- 2 to 3 tablespoons cooked red kidney beans canned
+- 2-3 tablespoons cooked red kidney beans canned

 - leftover cooked chicken shredded (however much you have or want to add)